Avon Probate Attorneys

 What is Probate?

 Probate is simply the process by which a personal representative (executor or administrator) becomes authorized to transfer a deceased person’s assets to designated beneficiaries or legal heirs.
-Those beneficiaries are determined by the deceased through a last Will and Testament or, if there is no Will and Testament, by Ohio’s law of descent and distribution.
+Those beneficiaries are determined by the deceased through a Last Will and Testament or, if there is no Will and Testament, by Ohio’s law of descent and distribution.
 If you are simply a beneficiary, your role is significantly different.
 If your loved one’s last Will and Testament selected you to be an executor or if you have priority to be one, the information that follows is all the more important.
+Contact our Avon probate lawyers today to get the help you need to move forward.

 What are Probate and Non-Probate Assets?